-2.8 Pavement Management Data Files
+Pavement Management Data Files

-The Pavement Management data files shall be submitted to OCTA in spreadsheet format.
+The Pavement Management data files shall be submitted to OCTA in spreadsheet and Geographic Information System (GIS) format (Appendix A).
 This must include the following information:

 - Street name and limits for all public streets

 - Street identifiers (Branch ID, Section ID)

 - Direction (if applicable)

-- Begin and end of section
+- Beginning and ending of each section

 - Length, widths and true areas

 - Functional Classification (MPAH, local)

 - Number of travel lanes

 - PCI and date of inspection

 - Type of recommended treatment

 - Cost of recommended treatment

+- Street geometry as linear or polygon features

-Public alleys formally accepted as part of the local agency's street system may be included at the local agency's option.
+Public alleys formally accepted as part of the local agency's street system may be included in the PMP submittal at the local agency's option.
 Public parking lots and private streets shall not be included in this submittal.